-- Have your best references retired, relocated or gone out of business?
+- Have your best references retired, moved or gone out of business?

-If your answer to any of these questions is yes, you may have to be more creative about choosing your references.
-For example, you could
+If your answer to any of these questions is yes, you may need some strategies to work around these issues.
+For example, you could:

 - Ask people from other areas of your life.
 Teachers, instructors or people you know from volunteer work may be able to vouch for your character and skills.

-- Provide copies of evaluations, letters of recognition, written comments from customers or clients, or awards to show your value as an employee.
+- Provide awards, feedback, letters of recognition and written comments from customers or clients to show your value as an employee.

-- Ask whether references who have moved or retired if they mind giving their home phone number or email address.
+- Ask your references who have moved or retired if they mind giving their home phone number or email address.

-- Ask references who are in another country to provide a letter on company letterhead, or if they consent to being contacted by email.
+- Ask references in other countries to provide a letter on company letterhead, or an email contact.

-Give your references notice about being contacted a few days before it’s likely to happen.
+Tell your references they’ll be contacted a few days before it’s likely to happen.
 This will give them time to prepare what they want to say.

-Provide your references with an updated resumé or profile as a reminder of your background and what you achieved at their company.
+Give your references a current resumé to remind them of your background and achievements at their company.

-Offer your references a description of the position you’re competing for.
-Include a brief list of the necessary skills, so they can speak to those.
+Send your references an outline of the job you want.
+Include a brief list of the necessary skills so they can speak to those.

 You may be tempted to ask co-workers or friends to serve as references.
-But it’s not uncommon for hirers to scope out candidates on social media—and if they come across photos of you at parties with your reference, your credibility will go out the window.
+Employers often scope out candidates on social media.
+If they come across photos of you at parties with your reference, your credibility will go out the window.
 Choose people who know you well on a business level.

 That said, if you and your immediate supervisor don’t see eye to eye, you can ask a co-worker or a different supervisor (who knows your work) for a reference.

-- Use the same reference more than several times.
+- Use the same reference too often.
 You don’t want to wear out your welcome.

 - Wait too long to line up your references.
-You don’t want to be left without enough references, and they will appreciate time to prepare.
+You want to have enough references when you need them, and they will appreciate time to prepare.

 Good reference etiquette can help ensure your pool of good references never runs dry.
 Follow these best practices:

-- Keep in touch with your top references via phone, email or social media.
+- Keep in touch with your top references by phone, email or social media.

 - Every time you leave a position, ask for a letter of recommendation.